 - Reviewed potential risk areas for slavery and human trafficking in our supply chains based on the Global Slavery Index which identified:

 - Our first tier suppliers do not currently operate in high risk countries although we will monitor this

-- Our key risk areas include; transport of our goods which is managed through a third party and agency workers, we have brought this to the attention of our providers and will monitor their response during 2017
+- Our key risk areas include; transport of our goods which is managed through a third party and agency workers, we have brought this to the attention of our providers through new contractual arrangements and will monitor their response during 2018

 Our Senior Leadership Team has overall responsibility for compliance with the Act, and review progress and any concerns bi-annually at the Compliance Review.

 We also plan further measures before the end of the 2019 financial year to reinforce our due diligence processes.
 In particular, we will: